-- State standards are translated into Competencies for which you will be held accountable on the TExES PPR exam. - More importantly you will have acquired the knowledge and skills that represent the model teacher as described in all teacher research. - Each course in the Curriculum and Instruction ACS Curriculum focuses on assisting students in mastering specific competencies. - This course focuses on Competency 3 in Domain I, Competencies 5 and 6 in Domain II, and Competency 11 in Domain IV. - These competencies deal with planning and managing classrooms and students.
+- State standards are translated into Competencies for which you will be held accountable on the TExES PPR exam. - More importantly you will have acquired the knowledge and skills that represent the model teacher as described in all teacher research. - Each course in the Curriculum and Instruction ACS Curriculum focuses on assisting students in mastering specific competencies. - This course focuses on Competency 3 in Domain I and Competencies 5 and 6 in Domain II. - These competencies deal with planning and managing classrooms and students.